HyperTag/documentation/src/content/cloud-destinations/lucky-orange.md

 #### Custom mapping

-To map an event to a specific tag, uncheck _Auto-Tagging_ option - _Map Analytics Events to Lucky Orange tags_ section will be available.
-Here you can define your own mappings between an [e-commerce event](/sources/analytics-js-ecommerce-spec/) and a Lucky Orange tag by clicking the **+** button.
+To map an event to a specific tag, uncheck **Auto-Tagging** option - **Map Analytics Events to Lucky Orange tags** section will be available.
+Here you can define your own mappings between an [e-commerce event](/sources/analytics-js-ecommerce-spec/) and a Lucky Orange tag by clicking the `+` button.
 The values that you can add here are the following:

-- Event name (required) - the name of your Analytics.js event
+- **Event name:** (required) The name of your Analytics.js event
-- Tag (required) the name of your Lucky Orange tag
+- **Tag:** (required) The name of your Lucky Orange tag
-- Star - by checking this box, the triggered tag will be starred on your Lucky Orange's dashboard
+- **Star:** By checking this box, the triggered tag will be starred on your Lucky Orange dashboard
-- Overwrite - by checking this box, the triggered tag will overwrite any existing tags on your Lucky Orange's dashboard
+- **Overwrite:** By checking this box, the triggered tag will overwrite any existing tags on your Lucky Orange dashboard

 **Note:** Only triggered events that have a mapping defined will be sent to Lucky Orange's APIs.